 Protection against "bill shock" - To protect you against excessive data roaming bills, the volume of downloaded data on your mobile device is capped, worldwide, at £41 per bill cycle.
 You will also receive a text warning when you reach 80% of this limit.

 Everyone is automatically opted into this to prevent any shocks when your bill arrives, so you'll need to contact us if you would like to opt out.
-To opt out please contact us on our free phone number 7777 or from abroad on +447482227777.
+To opt out please chat to a member of our Live Chat Team for assistance.

 You can use Wi-Fi when you are in range of a suitable Wi-Fi connection.
 Hotels and resorts often allow free access to guests, and Wi-Fi is often available in libraries, coffee shops and other public places.

 We always advise customers who connect to Wi-Fi either at home or abroad to ensure that their mobile data is switched off, so that all data traffic goes via Wi-Fi only.